 Information about our services for patients and families.Find out more

 Many patients would prefer to remain at home, but may feel isolated or find that some tasks are becoming more difficult to complete on their own.
 To have a helping hand or someone who can pop in for a chat can make a big difference.
-It may be that you are no longer able to drive and would like to still go out and about, or need some help with your shopping.
+It may be that you are no longer able to drive and would like to still go out to go shopping or for a coffee.

 Another important way that the Community Companions help is by providing company to a patient, so that the carer can have a short period of time to themselves.
 It may be that your carer would like to do the shopping, have a coffee with friends, continue attending a regular social club, but is reluctant to leave you on your own.
 The Community Companion would be able to be with you to enable your carer to continue with that activity.

-The Community Companions come from a wide range of backgrounds and all will have gone through two days of training to prepare them for the role.
+The Community Companions will have received comprehensive training to prepare them for the role.

 Our Community Companions team will endeavour to find a suitable volunteer for you and will call you to discuss your preferences.
 Once identified as possibly suitable, the volunteer will then contact you by phone to arrange a mutually convenient time for you to meet.